Mr. Marshall

 FREESTYLE TAEKWONDO

 Throughout his TKD Journey, Mr Marshall has always sort out a wider understanding of what TKD has to offer.
 His separation from his original organisation led the way into the discovery of the depth of TKD.
-Since becoming 6th Degree, Mr Marshall has sought an instructor or group can than can help his knowledge expanded further.
-He now works with an ITF Master Instructor.
+Since becoming 6th Degree, Mr Marshall has sought an instructor or group can than can help his knowledge expanded further, and now works with an ITF Master Instructor.
 This collaboration is more heavily based on the Chang Hon System.
 It is hoped that upon completing this next step, his Grading for 7th Degree will be a possibility.

 BRAZILIAN JIU JITSU